Government hails tobacco buying companies

 “Going forward, strategies must be implemented to align production levels with market demand.”

-Tobacco Commission Vice Chairperson, Commissioner Mrs Ebbie Mathanda, reminded farmers about the need to comply standards set for afforestation, soil and water management, child labour and forced labour in the tobacco industry.
+Tobacco Commission Vice Chairperson, Commissioner Mrs Ebbie Mathanda, reminded farmers about the need to comply with standards set for afforestation, soil and water management, child labour and forced labour in the tobacco industry.

 “This year’s theme should remind us all that today, we cannot think of transforming our economy if we do not align our industry to the requirements of those that buy our tobacco,” said the vice chairperson.